 How Long To Get Rid of Bat Wings (Bingo Wings)?

 If you’ve spent any time looking for fitness tips on the Internet, you know that there are many, many ads claiming that if you just take this one vitamin every day, you’ll be the healthiest, fittest version of yourself in just one week, or even less.

 Unfortunately, that’s not how it works.
 To get rid of those bat wings, you’ll probably need to make some lifestyle adjustments, like adding arm workouts into your daily routine and tracking your calorie intake.

-If you stick with it, though, you’ll see a noticeable difference in flabbiness and muscle tone in anywhere from four to twelve weeks.
+If you stick with an exercise regime, you’ll see a noticeable difference in flabbiness and muscle tone of your bingo wings (bat wings) in anywhere from four to twelve weeks.
 Of course, how fast you get results will depend on several factors, like how strictly you follow a routine, your body’s metabolism, your age, your current level of fitness, etc.